 - Guide customers through transactions when they need help

 - View contextual information to drive a more efficient interaction, by upgrading a phone or chat interaction

-In terms of technical implementation, Unblu’s co-browsing solution relies on DOM (Document Object Model) for capturing and recreating the visitor browser for the agent.
+In terms of technical implementation, Unblu’s Co-Browsing solution relies on DOM (Document Object Model) for capturing and recreating the visitor browser for the agent.
 ‘DOM capturing’ runs in the visitor browser, and transfers a “clone” of the visual state of the browser to the agent, without any installation required for the visitor.
-Find out more about how our patents have lead the way forward for secure, convenient customer-agent interactions:
+Find out more about how our patents have led the way forward for secure, convenient customer-agent interactions:

-Co-browsing and Screen Sharing side by side
+Co-Browsing and Screen Sharing side by side:

 |Unblu Co-Browsing||Screen Sharing|

 |Assurance to only share the chosen content (securely limited to the browser, not showing any other content outside a browser)||yes||no|

 |Field masking chosen customer elements (no transmission/visibility for agents)||yes||no|